 Physical Pushing, kicking, hitting, spitting, biting, punching or any use of violence.
 Verbal Threatening, name-calling, sarcasm, spreading rumours, teasing.

-Psychological - Reduction of a person's self-esteem or confidence through threatening behaviour, taunting or teasing about race, gender, sexual orientation, disability, family circumstances, appearance, or any other feature of their lives which can be used to wound them threatening gestures), being unfriendly, and glaring and staring, others.
+Psychological Reduction of a person's self-esteem or confidence through threatening behaviour, taunting or teasing about race, gender, sexual orientation, disability, family circumstances, appearance, or any other feature of their lives which can be used to wound them Indirect Ignoring or excluding from groups, tormenting (i.e. hiding books, threatening gestures), being unfriendly, and glaring and staring, Cyber bullying Mobile, Internet and Wireless technologies used to taunt or abuse others.
 (This is a very specific type of bullying from outside school which impacts within school and needs to be dealt with.)